openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 Semantic check for such two functions is as follows:

-- If signtatures of such functions are *overload-equivalent*, then a compile-time error occurs.
+- If signatures of such functions are *overload-equivalent*, then a compile-time error occurs.

 -  Otherwise, *overloading* is valid.